 What is an EMI?

 EMI is the acronym for the phrase Equated Monthly Instalment.
-It is an amount that is paid by a borrower to a lender towards loan.
+It is an amount that is paid by a borrower to a lender towards repayment of loan.
 EMIs are a popular method of paying off different types of loans.
 These loans may includes personal loans, home loans, travel loans, vehicle loans, business loans, mortgage loans, eduction loans, etc.

 EMIs are fixed and paid over the course of time or tenure by a borrower to return a loan amount.
 This fixed amount accounts for a part of the interest and principal that is repaid every month, normally, by a fixed date.
 These fixed periodic payments are calculated by adding the accumulated interest to the principal divided by the number of months in the tenure of the loan as per a formula based on reducing principal.
 EMIs are quite different from variable payments where the borrower has the freedom to pay the lender an amount greater than the one specified.